datasciencecampus/access-to-services/README.md

 The project relies entirely on open-source data coming from different sources and in various formats.
 Data for car, bicycle, on-foot, bus and train travel is combined to build different scenarios and possible routes from multiple origins to multiple destinations, representing geographical areas (in Middle Layer Super Output Area (MSOA) or Lower Layer Super Output Area (LSOA) level) and services.
 The car, bicycle and foot travel information is provided from [OpenStreetMap](https://www.openstreetmap.org) that is built by a community of mappers who contribute and maintain data about roads, trails, cafés, railway stations, and much more, all over the world.
 The UK nationwide bus schedules and related data is provided in [TransXChange](https://www.gov.uk/government/collections/transxchange) format from the Department for Transport.
 The train data is provided in [Common Interface Format (CIF)](https://www.raildeliverygroup.com/our-services/rail-data/timetable-data.html) format from Network Rail, filtered to include only passenger train services.

 The different nature of the data formats and the difficulty of combining them under a common tool, implied that we had to convert them in a more usable format.
 A common and very popular type of transport data is the [General Transit Feed Specification (GTFS)](https://en.wikipedia.org/wiki/General_Transit_Feed_Specification) as used by [Google](https://developers.google.com/transit/gtfs/reference/) to draw directions and calculate travel times in their maps.
 However, as far we know, in the UK only [Manchester](https://transitfeeds.com/p/transport-for-greater-manchester/224) and [London](https://tfl.gov.uk/info-for/open-data-users/) have open-source GTFS feeds.
 Therefore, our first task was to convert these formats to the more usable GTFS format.

-Once converted, we used [OpenTripPlanner](http://www.opentripplanner.org/), an open-source network builder, to built functions and visualisations .
+Once all the data is converted, we can use [OpenTripPlanner](http://www.opentripplanner.org/), an open-source network builder, to built the multimodal transport network and run queries using the tool.

 ## The PropeR package
 For ease of use, the tool has been converted into an R package that can be found [here](https://github.com/datasciencecampus/access-to-services/tree/develop/propeR).